rysavy-ondrej/ethanol/Docs/Experiments/HowtoCreateDatasets.md

 ## Ground Truth

 In order to design and test classifiers (either manual) or ML-based we need a rich datasets with ground truth information available.
-Fortunatelly, there are some simple method to get such information automatically.
+Fortunately, there are some simple method to get such information automatically.

 ## Windows PowerShell